browserengineering/book/book/embeds.md

 (and if it isn't, the web should be extended to support it).
 So why have the all the complications (security issues, compatibility, bugs, etc) of yet another UI system that duplicates HTML?
-(Another reason is that plugins tend to be proprietery.
+(Another reason is that plugins tend to be proprietary.
 Note that PDF, originally developed as a proprietary format, is [now an open standard][pdf-standard].)]

 [java-applets]: https://en.wikipedia.org/wiki/Java_applet